[Updated for 2023] 20+ resources every estate manager should know

-We put together a list of private service industry resources every estate manager should know.
-Check out the list below, and let us know what’s missing.
+Check out the list of private service industry resources every estate manager should know, and let us know what’s missing.

 When you ask estate managers where they go to learn, they tend to sigh and say something along the lines of, “Google?”

 No one resource can answer all of an estate manager’s questions, which can range from “where do I find the right housekeeper” to “how to organize and color code a closet” to “what are the travel restrictions in Portugal” in the span of a single day.

 We started Easemakers to give private service professionals a place to turn when they need help from other experts in the industry.
 Now, at least you’ll have a support group when you’re tasked with making the impossible possible.

 On top of that, we’re always looking for and creating new content and resources to help PSPs thrive.
 And luckily, the industry is changing, with new learning opportunities popping up all the time.
 Check out our updated list of resources for 2023 below, and let us know what’s missing!
 Share your thoughts in the community, or send us a note with your additions.